The Ultimate Itinerary for Spending One Day in Athens

 In less than 10 minutes, you’ll be standing in front of the Hellenic Parliament on Syntagma Square, a place soaked in history.
 Watch the Evzones guarding the parliament in their distinctive uniforms.

-From here, you can either choose to take a walk in the National Garden, where you’ll also find the Zappeion Hall, or head to Benaki Museum.
+From here, you can either walk in the National Garden, where you’ll also find the Zappeion Hall, or head to the Benaki Museum.

-In any case, your next stop for lunch should be in Monastiraki.
-Head back to Syntagma Square and take the metro or walk along Ermou, Athens’s popular shopping street, to get here.
+In any case, your next stop for lunch should be Monastiraki.
+To get there, head back to Syntagma Square and take the metro or walk along Ermou, Athens’s popular shopping street.

 Lunch Time at Monastiraki in the Afternoon (3 pm – 5 pm)